 this isolated life of the north, the loss of one with whom you have been in

-hospital and the village, and the children swarmed around him for play and the
+and the village, and the children swarmed around him for play and the sugared

-sugared almonds he carried with him.
-I often find myself expecting to see him
+almonds he carried with him.
+I often find myself expecting to see him any moment;

-presented me for confirmation; he educated me and married me to my wife, who
+me for confirmation; he educated me and married me to my wife, who loves him

-loves him as I. What can I do for
+as I. What can I do for him?

-their number to read the native service which the Archdeacon did so well, and to
+of their number to read the native service which the Archdeacon did so well,

 This spirit appreciative of his great labors deeply touched me.